mikeparismyth/pulse-challenges-5-20pm9-19-25/PRD.md

 Challenge Titles: Should reflect Pudgy Party gameplay modes rather than other game names

-Examples: "Pudgy Ice Sprint Challenge", "Penguin Coin Rush Tournament", "Arctic Victory Challenge"
+Examples: "Pudgy Ice Sprint Challenge", "Penguin Coin Rush Challenge", "Arctic Victory Challenge"

 At settlement, Pulse commits a **Merkle root** + **resultsURI (IPFS/Arweave)** for the final leaderboard to the escrow; raw stats remain in Pulse DB.